christiankaas/HW0/README.md

 We will be using git and [GitHub](http://github.com) to manage our repositories.
 Sign up to github with your **.edu e-mail address** and request 6 repositories.
 You can use this text to ask for the repositories:

 >I will be using my educational micro account for CS 171 - visualization at Harvard (http://cs171.org).
 We will use github and github pages for the code in our homeworks and for our final projects.
 I will need 6 private repositories (4 for homeworks, 2 for projects) for the class.
 Thank you!

 **It is important that you complete this step timely, as it may take a while for github to provide you with the repositories.**

-**Note that you will need and .edu e-mail address.
+**Note that you will need a .edu e-mail address.
 If you don't have one (e.g., because your registered via the DCE), you need to request a Harvard e-mail address.**

 ### Class Survey
 Please complete the [mandatory course survey located here](https://docs.google.com/spreadsheet/viewform?formkey=dDJrMGpiNWMtM2NEdHI4YUdsalJnU3c6MA).
 It should only take a few moments of your time.
 It will ask you for your **github user name**, so you must go trough the sign-up process first.
 It is imperative that you fill out the survey on time.